BaronSamediOfficial/Linux/LinuxCheatsheet.md

 <SPACE> <SOME_COMMAND>							    # Command will NOT appear in the history
-fc 									    # this will open the last command in an editor for when your command sqrewed up and you dont want to trail through it on the terminal ssh -L<LOCAL_PORT>:<MACHINE_IP>:<PORT> USER@<MACHINE_IP> -N		    # port forward from a cloud service to access it without exposeing it publicly watch -c -n 1 kubectl top nodes						    # run a command and watch it every 1 second (-n) and get a colourful UI (-c). eg Kubectl top nodes
+fc 									    # this will open the last command in an editor for when your command sqrewed up and you dont want to trail through it on the terminal ssh -L<LOCAL_PORT>:<MACHINE_IP>:<PORT> USER@<MACHINE_IP> -N		    # port forward from a cloud service to access it without exposeing it publicly watch -c -n 1 kubectl top nodes						    # run a command and watch it every 1 second (-n) and get a colourful UI (-c). eg Can also take float time values

 ```
 # Useful misc functions